 How many Toys Should a Child Have?

-The “20 Toy Rule” has gained popularity over the last few years and has shown to be effective for child development and provide good entertainment.
+The “20 Toy Rule” has gained popularity over the last few years and has shown to be effective for child development and provides good entertainment.

 What is the 20 Toy Rule?